Quantitative Research, Evaluation and Measurement

 - Complete a minimum of 12 semester hours (four courses) in advanced quantitative research methods1

-- Choose courses from participating Ohio State departments – qualifying course list
+- Choose courses from participating Ohio State departments –

 - Required course: ESQREM 8895, Research Seminar in Quantitative Research Methods (typically offered every other year)